Daniel A. Cohen

 Senior Counsel 212 335 2042 firstname.lastname@example.org

 Dan has particular expertise in matters of civil procedure.
 Since 2013, he has been the author of New York Motion Practice Handbook & Forms, a comprehensive book on motion practice in the New York courts, which he updates annually.
 Before that, Dan was a member of the editorial board of New York Smart Litigator, where he supervised the preparation of litigation practice aids and contributed advice columns for an online publication.
-Dan has also authored articles on civil RICO, the attorney-client privilege, and deposition of corporate designees.
-Dan is also the co-author of New York Employment Law (2017).
+Dan has also authored articles on civil RICO, Yellowstone injunctions, the attorney-client privilege, and deposition of corporate designees.
+Dan has been a co-author of New York Employment Law since 2016.

-Before joining Walden Macht & Haran LLP, Dan was Senior Counsel to the Kagen Law Firm, prior to which he was a partner at Kornstein Veisz Wexler & Pollard, LLP.
-Dan began his career as an associate at Fried, Frank, Harris, Shriver & Jacobson, LLP.
+Before joining Walden Macht & Haran, Dan was senior counsel to a notable New York City law firm, prior to which he was a partner at another New York-based firm.
 From 1994-1995, he served as a law clerk to The Honorable J. Edward Lumbard in the U.S. Court of Appeals for the Second Circuit.

 Dan is a magna cum laude graduate of Michigan Law School.
 He received an M.A. in Philosophy from the University of Michigan and a B.Phil. in Philosophy, with Honors, from Oxford University, where he was an Overseas Research Fellow.
 Dan graduated magna cum laude with a B.A. in Philosophy from Princeton University.

 Oxford University, B.Phil.
 (1989)